barberd/cocorsa/README.md

     EXEC <enter>.

-If you have a CoCo3 and a monitor that can handle 80-column text, enter 'WIDTH80' first before execution.
+### Online Emulator

+If you want to try this out but don't have a Color Computer or an emulator set up, download the rsa.dsk file and then use the XRoar online emulator at https://www.6809.org.uk/xroar/online/.
+Change the 'Machine' to a Coco 3, insert your downloaded rsa.dsk into drive 1, then do a hard reset.

 ## Outputs